Loupau38/Fake-ShapeBot-2.0/README.md

 - /blueprint-creator [to_create] [extra=""] : A command for creating blueprints.
 The created blueprint will depend on the 'to_create' parameter :
   - item-producer-w-shape : Will create a blueprint containing an item producer producing the shape code in the 'extra' parameter.
 Standard shape code generation can be used, e.g. `C+fill`
-  - item-producer-w-shape-crate : Same as above except the shape will be contained in a crate instead
-  - item-producer-w-fluid-crate : Same as above except a fluid crate will be produced instead, with the fluid's one letter color code inside the 'extra' parameter
   - all-buildings : Will create a blueprint containing all buildings, starting at X=0 and increasing (Y=0 for all, Z is 0 or increased so no building tiles are below 0).
 Note : this is intended for testing external blueprint related tools, pasting the blueprint ingame will result in errors and not placed buildings
   - all-platforms : Same as above except with platforms instead of buildings